Ceriumin/Ceriumin/README.md

 ### Introduction
 Hello, my name is **Gracjan Baryła!**

-I am a passionate **self-motivated programmer** with a fair amount of experience in the programming industry.
+I am a passionate **self-motivated programmer** from **Poland** with a fair amount of experience in the programming industry.
 I like to kill boredom by programming in various languages and slowly expand my knowledge in **Software Development** through the .Net Framework.
 I use Unity for **Games Development** in College and have a fair bit of knowledge in some other languages listed below.
 I also enjoy Freelancing and helping others through Pc Building/Software Troubleshooting.
 Furthermore, I like to play Guitar and do some Luthier work.
 Unfortunately website hosting is expensive for me currently and I don't have extensive knowledge in HTML therefore treat my GitHub as more of my Portfolio.
 Thank you and Enjoy my work :)!

 ---